 Writing For The Audience

 What is the point of writing software design-related content, if the purpose is for oneself?
 The entire objective is to communicate from point A (the author) to point B (the audience).
-Ergo, we must work to remember that the audience, and not our own selfish purpose, is what is really important.
+Ergo, we must remember that the audience, and not our own selfish purpose, is what really matters.

 That said, transitioning to an audience-centric way of thinking can be very difficult to achieve in practice.
 Here are some rules that I use in my own struggle to be mindful of the audience.